pymatgen.transformations package

 There are no checks to make sure that removal fractions are possible and rounding may occur.
 Currently charge balancing only works for removal of species.

-Performs multiple fractional substitutions on a transmuter.
+Perform multiple fractional substitutions on a transmuter.

 Parameters: